Dhole/dhole.github.io/content/post/reproducible_builds_debian_gsoc2015.md

 ## Motivation
 One of the main advantages of the free software is that source code is available for peer review.
 This makes it easier for users to trust their software, as they can check the source to verify that the program is not doing anything bad.
 Even if the user doesn't do that, they can trust the wider community with that task.
 But many distributions serve packages in binary form, so how do we know that the binary comes from the publicly available source code?
 The current solution is that the developers who build the packages sign them cryptographically; but this lands all the trust to the developer and the machines used for building.

-I became interested in this topic with a very nice talk given at 31c3 by Mike Perry from Tor and Seth Schoen from the EFF.
+I became interested in this topic with a very nice talk given at 31c3 by Mike Perry from Tor and Seth Schoen from the EFF [3].
 They focused on reproducible builds applied to the tor browser bundle, showing a small demo of how a building machine could be compromised to add hidden functionalities when compiling code (so that the developer could be signing a compromised package without their knowledge).

 ## Benefits
 There are two main groups who benefit with reproducible builds: